 Despite the high quality of synthetic diamonds, their price remains minimal.
 In recent times, the price of lab-grown diamonds has continued to decline.
-Most jewelers don’t want to work with synthetic diamonds giving preference to natural stones.
+Most jewelers don't want to work with synthetic diamonds, giving preference to natural stones.
 Therefore, selling them at a high price will not work.

 If you are ready that after a few years the price of artificial diamonds may decrease, you can safely choose them.
 We suggest paying attention to lab-created stones from James Allen and Clean Origin companies.
-These are high-quality stones that have certificates AGI.
+These are high-quality stones that have certificates of AGI.
 Thanks to good photos, you can carefully examine diamonds before purchase.
 In the previous post of our blog, we talked about how to match a wedding rings to engagement ring, in this article we will consider the issue of diamond prices value.

 Overview of Lab-Created Diamonds

 Lab-grown diamonds are virtually indistinguishable from natural stones, neither in characteristics nor in appearance.
 Only an experienced jeweler with the help of special equipment will be able to determine their true origin.